New England: Urban centers

 In 2017, Boston was ranked as having the ninth-most competitive financial center in the world and the fourth-most competitive in the United States.
 Boston-based Fidelity Investments helped popularize the mutual fund in the 1980s and has made Boston one of the top financial centers in the United States.
 The city is home to the headquarters of Santander Bank and a center for venture capital firms.
 State Street Corporation specializes in asset management and custody services and is based in the city.

 Boston is also a printing and publishing center.
 Houghton Mifflin Harcourt is headquartered there, along with Bedford-St. Martin's and Beacon Press.
 The city is also home to the Hynes Convention Center in the Back Bay and the Seaport Hotel and Seaport World Trade Center and Boston Convention and Exhibition Center on the South Boston waterfront.

 The General Electric Corporation announced its decision to move the company's global headquarters to the Boston Seaport District from Fairfield, Connecticut, in 2016, citing factors including Boston's preeminence in the realm of higher education.
 The city also holds the headquarters to several major athletic and footwear companies, including Converse, New Balance and Reebok.
 Rockport, Puma and Wolverine World Wide have headquarters or regional offices just outside the city.

 Hartford is the historic international center of the insurance industry, with companies such as Aetna, Conning & Company, The Hartford, Harvard Pilgrim Health Care, The Phoenix Companies and Hartford Steam Boiler based in the city, and The Travelers Companies and Lincoln National Corporation have major operations in the city.
 It is also home to the corporate headquarters of U.S. Fire Arms Mfg.
 Co., United Technologies, and Virtus Investment Partners.

 Fairfield County, Connecticut, has a large concentration of investment management firms in the area, most notably Bridgewater Associates (one of the world's largest hedge fund companies), Aladdin Capital Management and Point72 Asset Management.
 Moreover, many international banks have their North American headquarters in Fairfield County, such as NatWest Group and UBS.

 Agriculture

 Agriculture is limited by the area's rocky soil, cool climate, and small area.
 Some New England states, however, are ranked highly among U.S. states for particular areas of production.
 Maine is ranked ninth for aquaculture, and has abundant potato fields in its northeast part.
 Vermont is fifteenth for dairy products, and Connecticut and Massachusetts seventh and eleventh for tobacco, respectively.
-Cranberries are grown in Massachusetts' Cape Cod-Plymouth-South Shore area, and blueberries in Maine.
+Cranberries are grown in Massachusetts' Cape Cod-Southcoast-South Shore area, and blueberries in Maine.